Automated Construction of a Knowledge Graph of Nuclear Fusion Energy for Effective Elicitation and Retrieval of Information: Methods

+\paragraph{Entity resolution} the main sources of error in NER are entity hallucinations (LLM-inferred entities not present in the text), missed entities, and misclassifications.
+To reduce these errors, we narrowed the LLM’s focus by splitting text into individual sentences.
+We then applied entity resolution to standardize entity forms (converting to singular or lowercase where appropriate\footnote{The spaCy software package was used for this task}), exclude numeric-only entities, and remove hallucinations.
+As part of entity resolution, we performed an additional LLM pass to expand acronyms and standardize chemical element names (this step may require user supervision).
+Entity resolution improves consistency and reduces redundancy in the final KG. \footnote{For instance, it allowed to reduce the number of nodes from 4330 to 3632, and interlinks from 31076 to 25004 in a KG constructed from 334 abstracts.}

-The \textit{entity resolution} effectiveness can be appreciated by looking at the plots in figure \ref{fig:Zipf}.
-These show the frequency of the 500 top-ranked single word entities fitted by the Zipf law, before and after de-noising stage.
+The effect of entity resolution can be appreciated by looking at the plots in figure \ref{fig:Zipf}.
+These show the frequency of the 500 top-ranked single word entities fitted by the Zipf's law, before and after de-noising stage (entity resolution).

-The Zipf law is an empirical principle often observed in NLP and other areas of linguistics.
-It states that in a given corpus, the frequency $(f)$ of any word is inversely proportional to its rank $(r)$ in the frequency table: $f = C/r$.
-After \textit{entity resolution}, the frequencies of some entities change resulting in a better fit to Zipf’s law.
+The Zipf's law is an empirical principle observed in linguistics.
+It states that in a given text corpus, the frequency $(f)$ of any word is inversely proportional to its rank $(r)$ in the frequency table: $f = C/r$.
+Applying Zipf’s law provides a quantitative benchmark to assess the naturalness and linguistic plausibility of the extracted entities.
+Deviations from its trend may reveal noise, or redundancy in the NER.
+After entity resolution, the frequency distribution of our extracted entities aligns better with Zipf’s law.

-For the KG construction we have used the Neo4j framework.
-Each resolved entity is represented by an unique node in the graph.
+\paragraph{KG construction} for this step we have used the Neo4j framework.
 The graph structure is summarized in table \ref{Nodes-Relationship-table} and includes nodes for abstracts, first authors, publication years, and key words, as well as individual sentences and entities.
 These nodes are interconnected through a set of predefined relationships, also summarized in table \ref{Nodes-Relationship-table} and illustrated in figure \ref{fig:graph-example}:

 The link $[\text{CC}]$ establishes the co-occurrence of two entities in the same sentence by assigning a weight to this relationship given by the number of times this co-occurrence happens.